wearebraid/vueformulate.com/docs/guide/theming/customizing-classes/README.md

 ```

 ### Functions
-For fine grained control you can use a function.
+For fine grained control you can use a `function`.
 The function will
 receive 2 arguments, a [class context object](#class-context) and an array
 of base classes generated using the global options.